MaraAlexeev/intro_to_R_for_medical_data_rmed2021/README.md

 ## 4. Details of Workshop

-The workshop will be conducted via Zoom starting.
+The workshop will be conducted via Zoom.
 Please make sure that you have updated your Zoom software.

+**Scheduled time: August 24th, 2021 from 15:00 to 18:00 EST**

 ## 5. Now You're Ready!